 If you ever confront this spirit, she pulls out the scythe and with inhuman speed slices you into two.
 There are stories if you get killed by teke-teke, you are forever cursed to become one.
 The only way to surviving such an encounter is to be quicker than her or hope, in some versions of the story, she asks “Where are my legs?”
 If the teke-teke does question you this, reply with her legs are at “Meishin Railway” and remember to answer “Kashima Reiko” if asked who told you.

 There are many other ghostly tales within Japan which I found to be very dark and twisted.
-In the near future I plan on posting more Japanese legends and lore, until then, I hope you enjoy reading this series.
+In the near future, I plan on posting more Japanese lore, until then, I hope you enjoy reading this series.

 Other Sources of Information

 “Teke-Teke: Creepy Japanese Myths”.
 Wattpad.
 September 23, 2014. http://www.wattpad.com